Monday, March 06, 2023

 Back to School

-Chapter 10 of Search For a Dancer, a serial memoir about a week I spent in Iceland.
-Mondays on Flippism is the Key
+Chapter 10 of Search For a Dancer, a serial memoir about a week I spent in Iceland in 2022.

 Maria is another sprakkar.

 I had met her (virtually) through my early blog, and then in person in Reykjavík on three other occasions.
 At times I had consciously emulated the style of her Iceland Eyes blog but hers was far more refined than mine back then: she featured illustrative pictures, insightful essays and ruminations on her life in Iceland.
-She also has a site that features short stories and memoirs.
-She went on to publish two books, one a picture book of Reykjavík, and the other an intensely personal account of 88 days in her life; on one of those days she spent an hour with me!
+Maria also has a site that features short stories and memoirs.
+She went on to publish two books, one a picture book of Reykjavík, and the other an intensely personal account of 88 days in her life; she spent an hour with me on one of those days!

 But I’m getting ahead of myself.

 When her conversation with her colleague ended she came over, apologizing for the delay.
 We got our coffees and found a window seat where we could talk without distraction.
 Maria is a different sort of Icelander, she grew up in California and moved back to Iceland when she was older.
 There are other people here that I’ve met that have had similar experiences.
 The Icelandic diaspora is real, many Icelanders move away with their families for years and then and return.
 The children grow up with two cultures imprinted upon them, perhaps many of them became bloggers to find a place where they can discuss and come to grips with this split reality.
-Maria’s California roots are expressed in her positive outlook on things, after talking with her a while her sense of being able to do anything was apparent.
-She talked about the publishing her books (“I have a book in this library!”), and she suggested that I should also become a published author (the internet doesn’t count, I guess).
-I mentioned that I had been in California earlier in the year and told her that her short stories about her life there had piqued my interest about the area where she had lived: in Monterey, near the 17 mile drive, a place that I had explored (in a rented Ford Mustang) last winter.
+Maria’s California roots are expressed in her positive outlook on things; after talking with her a while her sense of being able to do anything was apparent.
+She talked about the publishing her books (“I have a book in this library!”), and she suggested that I should also become a published author (the internet doesn’t count.)
+I mentioned that I had been in California earlier in the year and told her that her short stories about her life there had piqued my interest about the area where she had lived near Monterey, a place that I had explored (in a rented Ford Mustang) last winter.

-After about an hour she said that she had to go, she had a project she was working on, and it had been great talking.
+Out of the blue she said: “I’m 52.”
+Older than I was when I started my Icelandic sojourns.
+Maria had the appearance of a woman of 32, the spirit of a woman of 22 and the wisdom of a woman of 72.
+We had talked for about an hour when she said that she had to go—she had a project she was working on—and it had been great talking.
 I concurred and left her to her pursuits, with a good feeling about our meeting.

 I sometimes feel as if I’m imposing on people with these odd tête-à-têtes.